martinjackson/simple-widgets/docs/SearchSortTable.md

   Cleveland       OH    44121      10      $1,234.56
   Final Totals:                    15      $1,534.56

 The alignment of the totals is the same alignment as the data, unless the align field is used.
-The money field always right justifies the number.
-The align format can have the following values: left, right, and center.
+The align: 'money' field always right justifies and places number in the money format.
+For more information on the align see the Alignment in a Table Cell section.
 An example, would be:

 ```javascript
   let finaltotals = [